Borzoi Breed Summary

 These dogs are a native breed to Russia and were originally used to hunt wolves!
 In Russian, their name translates to 'swift', which is no surprise due to their sleek and athletic build.
 The first person that owned one of these dogs in the UK was actually Queen Alexandra, though the breed has since become fairly popular over many parts of the world.

-However they are not the best breed for first time owners as they are a very large dog, both in size and personality!
-For this reason, they need to be with experienced and knowledgable owners who have already handled similar breeds.
+However they are not the best breed for first-time owners as they are a very large dog, both in size and personality!
+For this reason, they need to be with experienced and knowledgeable owners who have already handled similar breeds.

 Fun Fact: They have a 270-degree field of sight!

 |Height (at the withers)||Males 28in - 35in, Females 26in - 33in|

 |Weight||Males 75lb - 105lb, Females 60lb - 85lb|

 |Coat||Coats are Silky and can be either Flat, Wavy or Curly.
 The Hair is Soft and Silky|